 - Each attendee at an event will post at least 1 image.
 Most attendees have been 1k and 5k followers.
 Some have under 1k, a small number have between 5k and 15k, a small number have between 15k and 60k.

-- Approx 150 posts by others to the hashtag each day.
+- Approx 150 images posted to the #igersbirmingham hashtag each day.

 - POTD tweets average between 500 – 1000 impressions